-The Board endorsed our existing strategy in November 2022, which is to serve our customers and their communities by providing flexible and tailored mortgage and savings products that meet individual needs and circumstances to help all our customers achieve important life goals safely and securely.
-In order to deliver this core objective, we specifically agreed to keep our focus on customer value over the long term, to continue to develop and accelerate our online transformation, to deliver strong, sustainable growth, to demonstrate a community conscience and to meet the needs of our colleagues.
-We also need to continue to expand our member base, continuing to develop a set of services that include both personal face-to-face transactions at our branches and providing expanded digital services for the new generations of members as they join us in the future.
+The Board endorsed our existing strategy during its Board Strategy Day in November 2023.
+This confirmed we should continue to serve our customers and their communities by providing flexible and tailored mortgage/savings products.
+We remain convinced that meeting individual circumstances is essential to help all our customers achieve important life goals safely and securely.
+Specifically, we agreed to

+- focus on customer value over the long term; - increase investment in online transformation; - deliver strong, sustainable growth; - demonstrate a community conscience and meet the needs of our colleagues.

+Our goal of expanding our member base through developing the range of our services (both personal face-to-face branch transactions and expanded digital services) is essential to ensure satisfaction for our new generation of members.
+The Board also has to factor in changes in Regulation and we continue to react effectively to such changes externally imposed, whilst ensuring we meet the expectations of both the Prudential Regulation Authority and Financial Conduct Authority.